This quick tutorial shows you how to log out of WordPress.

-- Idle Time – specify the time (in seconds) that users can be idle before your site will log them out
+- Idle Time – specify how long (in seconds) that users can be idle before the system will log them out

-- Idle Message – enter a message that will display to idle users, or leave this field blank to display the plugin’s default message (“You have been logged out due to inactivity”) …
+- Idle Message – enter the message that will show to idle users when redirected to the login screen, or leave this field blank to display the plugin’s default message …

-You can test your settings by opening up a anonymous web browser session …
+You can test the plugin by opening up a private web browser session …

-Inside your private window, log into WordPress and then letting your existing session go inactive …
+In your private window, log into WordPress and then letting your session go idle …

-Users will automatically be logged out after the set period of inactivity has passed …
+You will automatically be logged out after the set period of inactivity has transpired …

-Edit the time and add your own custom message instead of the default …
+You can edit the time interval and add your own custom message to suit your needs …

-Logged out users will be redirected to your login page and the custom message will display to idle users above the login box …
+Logged out users will be redirected to your login page and the custom message will appear to idle users above the login box …

 (Custom message to logged out users)

-Protected Posts Logout Button automatically adds a logout button to your password-protected posts.
+Protected Posts Logout Button adds a logout button to your password-protected content.

-Use this plugin if you need to have a password-protected page to share information with clients and the default WordPress settings for session cookies to expire is too long for your purposes.
+This is a great plugin if you want to share private information with privileged individuals and the default WordPress cookie expiration setting is too long for your liking.

 Hopefully, you have found this tutorial on how to log out of WordPress useful.